harness-community/python-pipeline-samples/docs/overview.md

 ### Shared Path

 You can use Shared Paths in a Stage to share data across Steps.
 By default, all Steps in a Stage use the same Workspace to share data.
-By default, ```/harness``` is the shared working directory for a Stage.
-For example, the Maven m2 repo is stored in ```/root/.m2``` by default.
+By default, `/harness` is the shared working directory for a Stage.
+For example, the Maven m2 repo is stored in `/root/.m2` by default.
 You can specify this same path in later Stages.

 If you need to share additional volumes, you can add Shared Paths.

 ### Service Dependency

 A Service Dependency enables multiple Stages to access the same service.
-For example your Pipeline might include unit tests that require a running Redis server.
+For example, your Pipeline might include unit tests that require a running Redis server.
 Service Dependencies run in an isolated container so you don't need to handle dependencies.

 See [Configure Service Dependency](https://docs.harness.io/article/vo4sjbd09g-configure-service-dependency-step-settings)

 ### Background Tasks

 This step allows running commands in the background.
-It can be used to spin up service dependencies as a part of the build.
+It can spin up service dependencies as a part of the build.

 ### Matrix support